wp-plugins/nomorecaptchas/readme.txt

 == Changelog ==

-= 1.3.0 =
+= 1.3.1 =
 * Fixed PageBuilder conflict
+* Improved Contact Form 7 performance for newer versions
-* Note: will not work with versions of Contact Form 7 older than 3.9.3
+* Note: will not work with versions of Contact Form 7 older that 3.9.3

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.3.1 =
 * Fixed PageBuilder conflict
+* Improved Contact Form 7 performance for newer versions
-* Note: will not work with versions of Contact Form 7 older than 3.9.3
+* Note: will not work with versions of Contact Form 7 older that 3.9.3